Rollei35・Rollei Sonnar 40mm (L39)

-Review and Photo example of Rollei Sonnar 40mm/F2.8
+A review and Photo example of Rollei Sonnar 40mm/F2.8 with Digital and Film camera.

 Table of contents